Eyes Wide Open: What Social Science Can Tell Us About the Supreme Court's Use of Social Science

 Date Written: March 23, 2018

-The Northwestern University Law Review’s 2017 Symposium asked whether McCleskey v.
-Kemp closed the door on social science’s ability to meaningfully contribute to equal protection deliberations.
-This inquiry is understandable; McCleskey is widely understood to have rendered statistical racial disparities doctrinally irrelevant in the equal protection context.
-We suggest, however, that this account overstates McCleskey and its doctrinal impact.
-Roughly fifteen years after McCleskey, Chief Justice Rehnquist — himself part of the McCleskey majority — invoked admissions data to support his conclusion that the University of Michigan Law School unconstitutionally discriminated against White applicants.
-Chief Justice Rehnquist’s disparate treatment of statistical evidence in McCleskey and Grutter v.
-Bollinger reveals the doctrine’s underdeterminacy and invites a corresponding inquiry: why do Justices rely on social science in some cases, yet reject it in others?
-We propose that one answer lies at the intersections of Critical Race Theory and empirical scholarship on motivated social cognition.
-This “eCRT” lens illuminates how ostensibly neutral biases and heuristics, when informed by socially salient racial stereotypes, will predictably and systematically lead judges to over-value “evidence” that rationalizes existing racial disparities and, as a result, author legal opinions that re-instantiate and legitimize the status quo.
+In McCleskey v.
+Kemp, the Supreme Court rendered statistical evidence of racial disparities doctrinally irrelevant to a criminal defendant’s equal protection claim.
+Fifteen years later in Grutter v.
+Bollinger, Chief Justice Rehnquist—part of the McCleskey majority—invoked admissions data to support his conclusion that the University of Michigan Law School had unconstitutionally discriminated against White applicants.
+This facially inconsistent treatment of statistical data invites the following inquiry: Why do judges (including Supreme Court Justices) rely on social science in some cases, yet reject it in others?
+We suggest that one answer lies at the intersection of Critical Race Theory and empirical scholarship on motivated social cognition.
+This “eCRT” lens illuminates how ostensibly neutral biases and heuristics, when informed by socially salient racial stereotypes, will predictably and systematically lead judges to overvalue “evidence” that rationalizes existing racial disparities and legitimizes the status quo.

 Keywords: equal protection clause, social science, empirical scholarship, critical race theory, fourteenth amendment